testsigmahq/testsigma-docs/src/pages/docs/reports/runs/drill-down-reports.md

 ## **Test Runs in Run Results**

-1. From the **Test Runs** panel, select different runs to compare how the results have changed.
+1. From the **Test Runs** panel, select a different run to view its corresponding test run results.
    ![Test Runs](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/Test_Runs_In_Run_Results.png)

 2. Click **Rerun** in the top-right corner to rerun the test plan by selecting the appropriate rerun options.
    ![Rerun](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/ReRun_from_Run_Results.png)

 [[info | **NOTE**:]]
 | 1.
-Only 10 reruns are available for each build.
+Each run ID has a maximum rerun limit of 10.
+We recommend using reruns wisely.
 | ![Rerun Limit](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/Rerun_Limits_Run_Results.png)
 |
 | 2.
 Once you click **Rerun**, you'll see the following options.